brunomuniz-encora/poc-starlingx-messages/BuildGuide.md

         └── APP-NAME-system-overrides.yaml
 ```

+An application may make use of multiple folders of APP-NAME containing different helmreleases for each one.
+An exaple of this can be seen in the [Dell Storage app](https://opendev.org/starlingx/app-dell-storage/src/branch/master/stx-dell-storage-helm/stx-dell-storage-helm/fluxcd-manifests) for StarlingX.

+#### kustomization.yaml

 Each layer must have a kustomization file that contains the resources to apply.

-#### kustomization.yaml

 ```shell
     apiVersion: kustomize.config.k8s.io/v1beta1